KBismark/statestore.js/README.md

 ## A simple demo in any JavaScript or TypeScript applications
 This is a test with the usage of statestore.js to pass data from one function to the other.
-After running the

 ```ts